dyninst/dyninst/docs/dataflowAPI/public/AbslocInterface.h.rst

   **Converts instructions to** :ref:`Abstract Regions <sec:dataflow-abstractions>`

+  Definition: the first AbsRegion represents the expression.
+  If it's a memory reference, any other AbsRegions represent registers used in this expression.

   .. cpp:function:: AbsRegionConverter(bool cache, bool stack)

     Creates a converter that can cache results can use stack analysis.